yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 .

-# # RULE 108: Generally, Uncountable nouns cannot be converted into their plural.
+# RULE 108: Generally, Uncountable nouns cannot be converted into their plural.

 However, there are certain uncountable nouns which are found with “s” or “es” added to the end.
 These nouns do not form their plurals, rather they give a different meaning to the word.

-## Examples
+Examples:-
 Advice means suggestion.
 Advices means information.
 Air means the mixture of gases